rdallagnolo/NLP_Twitter-US-Airline-Sentiment/README.md

 I have compared the following machine learning algorithms: Multinomial Naive Bayes, Logistic Regression, Support Vector Classifier.
 Models were fit to the data using their standard configuration.
 The best model was deployed to be used in raw tweets.

-The next step is to improve the models using grid-search...to be continued
+The next step is to improve the models using cross validaation and grid-search...to be continued